Anurag-gg/LameBot-js/README.md

 # LameBot
-## A lame discord bot made using nodeJS and postgresSQL
+## A lame discord bot made using nodeJS and postgreSQL
 ### Literally recreated the [LameBot](https://github.com/Anurag-gg/lameBot) but now using JavaScript and slash commands

 #### Commands: